CalfCrusher/RobinHood/README.md

 `$ tail -f` to see progress

 ### Note
-This is basic tool for searching low hanging fruits.
-It's just a simple script.
+This is basic script for searching "low hanging fruits" (XSS mainly) especially for VDP Bug Bounties Programs.